StratusFearMe21/dotfiles/README.md

 - Custom `dwl` build
 - All startup programs managed by s6
-- Custom `somebar` build
-  - With a custom integrated status program written in Rust
+- Custom status bar inspired by `somebar`, written in Rust
+  - Shows current tags, window layout, window title, and status bar text, updated in an extremely lightweight manner
+  - Shows volume and brightness progress bars when they are adjusted using the buttons
+  - Implements a `dmenu`-like application launcher that reads `.desktop` files
 - Nushell config with a greeting that runs in ~1ms thanks to the custom status bar
 - Ayu Dark color scheme throughout
 - `foot` config with colorscheme